| Title: | Score Matching Estimation by Automatic Differentiation |

 The PPI parameter vector, created easily using |

-where is the multivariate observation (i.e. a row of
+where is the multivariate observation (i.e. a row of Y), and omits the final element of .

 Other PPI model tools: